ucbvislab/speecheditor/INSTALL.md

 To access the speech editor, go to [http://localhost:8080](http://localhost:8080)

-See the tutorial for how to use the system at [http://localhost:8080/static/tutorial/](http://localhost:8080/static/tutorial/).
+See the tutorial for how to use the speech editor at [http://localhost:8080/static/tutorial/index.html](http://localhost:8080/static/tutorial/index.html).

 You are free to edit the source code on your computer; everything will be shared between your main computer and the virtual vagrant box.